What I’ve learned from making two career changes

 A clear vision and purpose

 It's been a journey but I LOVE what I do for work now and even on the hard days, my sense of purpose and a clear vision of what I’m aiming for continues to propel me forward.
+I’m driven to help people craft fulfilling and well-aligned careers because I truly believe a good career fit is central to our overall happiness and wellbeing.

 Jacqui Ooi is the founder of What She Did Next and creator of the Career Change Kickstarter course, teaching proven strategies to help women navigate change and build careers they love.